JoMedeiros/my-utils/README.md

 ### Requirements

-Since this is not a complete tool (this is just another cli for mmpeg) you need to install mmpeg.
+Since this is not a complete tool (this is just another cli for mmpeg) you need to install ffmpeg.
 On Debian/Ubuntu:

-`sudo apt install mmpeg`
+`sudo apt install ffmpeg`

 ### Usage